 Studies have regularly found hierarchical behaviors during cognitive learning and decision making in humans.
-The brain activations during these hierarchical behaviors have been well explained by hierarchical reinforcement learning (HRL) algorithms (Botvinick, 2008, Botvinick et al., 2009, Ribas-Fernandes et al., 2011, Badre et al., 2012, Badre and Frank, 2012, Kawato and Samejima, 2007).
-The typical role of the higher component in a HRL system is to select a taskgoal-oriented sub-goal or option, while the lower component typically selects an action to achieve this goal or sub-goal (Botvinick et al., 2009, Merel et al., 2019, Barto and Sutton, 1998, Barto and Mahadevan, 2003).
+The brain activations during these hierarchical behaviors have been well explained by hierarchical reinforcement learning (HRL) algorithms [43-48].
+The typical role of the higher component in a HRL system is to select a task-goal-oriented sub-goal or option, while the lower component typically selects an action to achieve this goal or sub-goal [44,49- 51].
 This structure is very similar to the hierarchical motor learning models we suggest here.
 However, while the previous theoretical and imaging studies have exhibited a hierarchy at the level of cognitive learning in low degrees-of-freedom tasks, here our study suggests the presence of similar hierarchical structures for solving large degrees-of-freedom motor learning problems.
-The higher components active during cognitive learning have been linked to neural systems in the dorsolateral striatum, the dorsolateral prefrontal cortex, the supplementary motor area, the pre-supplementary motor area, and the premotor cortex (Botvinick et al., 2009).
-On the other hand, the lower components have been related to the ventral striatum and the orbitofrontal cortex that has strong connections to both the ventral striatum and the dorsolateral prefrontal cortex (Botvinick et al., 2009).
-Interestingly most of these areas have been observed to be active during motor learning of point-to-point arm or finger movements as well (Diedrichsen et al., 2005, Shadmehr and Holcomb, 1997, Diedrichsen et al., 2007, Imamizu and Kawato, 2008), suggesting the cognitive learning processes and the hierarchical motor learning may process as subsets of a common HRL structure.
+The higher components active during cognitive learning have been linked to neural systems in the dorsolateral striatum, the dorsolateral prefrontal cortex, the supplementary motor area, the pre-supplementary motor area, and the premotor cortex [44].
+On the other hand, the lower components have been related to the ventral striatum and the orbitofrontal cortex that has strong connections to both the ventral striatum and the dorsolateral prefrontal cortex [44].
+Interestingly most of these areas have been observed to be active during motor learning of point-to-point arm or finger movements as well [52-55], suggesting the cognitive learning processes and the hierarchical motor learning may process as subsets of a common HRL structure.
 However, further studies are required to clarify this speculation by concretely examining the sharing of neural structures between the two processes.